 Applied signal processing

 Applied signal processing is one of the most successful areas of research at BTH.
-The 20 years of theoretical and practical experiences that the group has brings new insights into international research and new solutions in the industry worldwide.
+Our theoretical and practical experiences that the group has brings new insights into international research and new solutions in the industry worldwide.
 Our knowledge in applied signal processing has resulted in approx. 25 patent families and hundreds of follow-up patents.

 - Acoustic measurement methods